Hamburg mark: Hamburg Mark Courant or Currency

 Even with the existence of standardized currency denominated in Reichsthalers and Marks Banco, it was desired to issue coins (or courant) in Northern Germany valued at a fraction of these standard units.
 Hamburg first issued local currency in 1667 at a tale of 1 Cologne Mark = 10.5 thalers courant = 31.5 marks courant (the Zinnaische standard).
-In 1690 it then decided to follow the standard of Lübeck issued at a tale of 1 Cologne Mark = 111/3 thalers = 34 marks courant.
+In 1690 it then decided to follow the standard used by Lübeck, with a tale of 1 Cologne Mark = 111/3 thalers = 34 marks courant.
 This Hamburg Mark Courant was worth 27.625/34 = 13/16th of a Hamburg Mark Banco (or 6.88 g fine silver) and was also divided into 16 schillings courant.

-A mostly similar currency system was used in Denmark, Norway and Schleswig-Holstein, but with a slightly lower thaler courant worth 4/5 the Reichsthaler specie, so that the latter equalled 60 schillings courant (or 120 skillings Danske in Denmark and Norway).
+A mostly similar currency system was used in Denmark, Norway and Schleswig-Holstein, but with a slightly lower thaler courant worth 4/5 of the Reichsthaler specie, so that the latter equalled 60 schillings courant (or 120 skillings Danske in Denmark and Norway).

 Prussian thalers and Vereinsthalers became more common in Hamburg after 1840 and began to be exchanged for a higher price of 21/2 marks courant, thus implying a lower tale of 35 marks courant or 6.67 g fine silver.
-In 1875 the Hamburg Mark Courant was retired and converted to 1.2 German gold marks.
+Germany's 1871 law on gold coinage let debts stated in Lübeck or Hamburg courant be settled in the new 10- and 20-mark gold pieces, at rates the law itself fixed.
+The statutory equivalents were 8 marks 51/3 schillings courant for a 10-mark piece and 16 marks 102/3 schillings courant for a 20-mark piece.

+The withdrawal was denomination-specific: Lübeck speciesthalers, three-mark pieces and the 12-, 2-, 1-, 1/2- and 1/4-schilling denominations lost legal tender status on 1 October 1875, while 2- and 1-mark pieces and the 8- and 4-schilling denominations followed on 1 November.
+The coins could be exchanged at designated public treasuries through 31 December at a rate of 1.20 marks of the new imperial currency for every mark courant.
+Redemption was carried out for the account of the German Empire, and after 31 December 1875 the appointed treasuries no longer accepted or exchanged the old coins.

 Use in Lübeck

 Lübeck ceased minting coins after 1801 but continued to use the same currency system as Hamburg until German unification.
+The Hanseatic city-states of Bremen, Hamburg and Lübeck did not join either the Dresden Coinage Convention of 1838 or the Vienna Monetary Treaty of 1857, retaining their separate monetary systems until the imperial currency was legislated in 1871 and 1873.

+Danish coins brought in by Baltic trade also circulated in the city.
+By 1856, Lübeck's banking landscape included two private banks of issue: the Lübecker Privatbank and the Credit- und Versicherungsbank, renamed the Commerz-Bank in Lübeck in 1859.

 By the time of the introduction of the German mark in 1873, Hamburg currency constituted 61% of the coins in circulation in Lübeck.